 The CFA exam covers a lot of material, and to be successful, you need to have an effective plan of action to master those concepts and be ready as you can be for exam day.
 Following is some important advice as you prepare your own study plan.

-Don’t underestimate the time you’ll need to dedicate to the program.
+Don’t underestimate the time

 It has a rightly deserved reputation as one of the toughest qualifications, due in no small part to the volume of information a candidate needs to retain.
 The CFA Institute reports that candidates spend on average 300 hours preparing for each level.
 A common mistake people make is to think ‘that doesn’t apply to me’.
 It probably does.

-Take a structured approach to study.
+Take a structured approach to study

 Find out what works best for you.
 Online classes, live classroom sessions and revision classes – all are available.
 Passing with nothing but the voluminous official readings alone is a phenomenal effort.